OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Processor for the zc706 is ps7_cortexa9

-uncheck Generate boot components.
+Uncheck Generate boot components.
 We're going to use what we made in Petalinux.

 Click finish to esetablish the preojct structure.
 This is captured in the .spr file.

 Click Linux on ps7_cortexa9 item to open configuration window.

-Here is where we provide necessary intofmraiton for the platform.
+Here is where we provide necessary information for the platform.

 The following are required: Boot image format file.
 Boot components directory.